WordPress/gutenberg/docs/designers-developers/developers/tutorials/format-api/3-apply-format.md

 So far, your custom button doesn't modify the text selected, it only renders a message in the console.
 Let's change that.

 The [rich-text package](/packages/rich-text/README.md) offers a few utilities to work with formats: [applyFormat](/packages/rich-text/README.md#applyFormat), [removeFormat](/packages/rich-text/README.md#removeFormat), and [toggleFormat](/packages/rich-text/README.md#toggleFormat).
-In this particular example, the format you want to apply (the `<samp>` tag) may be considered binary -either a text selection has the tag or hasn't.
+In this particular example, the format you want to apply (the `<samp>` tag) may be considered binary - either a text selection has the tag or not.
 Taking that into account, the `toggleFormat` primitive seems more convenient.

 Update `my-custom-format.js` with this new code: